 If you’re looking for a day trip from London that has it all, look no further than Brighton.

-Read on to learn what to do on a day trip to Brighton from London and the sights you should put on your Brighton day trip itinerary.
+Read on to learn about the best things to do on a day trip to Brighton from London and the sights you should put on your Brighton day trip itinerary.

-I’ve also included information on how to get to Brighton, how best to get around Brighton, and where to stay if you choose to stay for longer than a day.
+I’ve also included information on how to get to Brighton, how best to get around Brighton, and where to stay if you’re able to stay for longer than a day.

 This post contains affiliate links